brandur/sorg/content/drafts/redis-streams.md

 then it would double-count the distance of those records the next time it tried to consume them.

-But if a consumer using input records to execute operations which are _idempotent_, a wrapping transaction isn't necessarily needed.
-An example of this is a consumer that's reading a stream to add or remove information into a data warehouse.
+But if all operations are idempotent, we could remove the transaction.
+An example of this is a consumer that's reading a stream to add, update, or remove information in a data warehouse.
 As long as creation records are treated as something like an upsert instead of `INSERT` and a deletion is tolerant if the target doesn't exist, then all operations can safely be considered to be idempotent.